daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 degrades as the signal (literally) in the data that provides coverage and correlation gets fragmented.
-Note that the error fans out as sparsity increases because randomness begins to obfuscate the signal in the data.
+Note that the error fans out as sparsity increases because randomness begins to obfuscate the remainder of signal in the data.

 Let's try this again but make the problem harder by shuffling the rows of the interaction